-Drug Interactions (Last updated February 12, 2013; last reviewed February 12, 2013)
+Drug Interactions (Last updated May 1, 2014; last reviewed May 1, 2014)

 Potential drug-drug and/or drug-food interactions should be taken into consideration when selecting an antiretroviral (ARV) regimen.
 A thorough review of concomitant medications can help in designing a regimen that minimizes undesirable interactions.
-In addition, the potential for drug interactions should be assessed when any new drug (including over-the-counter agents), is added to an existing ARV combination.
-Most drug interactions with ARV drugs are mediated through inhibition or induction of hepatic drug metabolism.
-The mechanisms of drug interactions with each ARV drug class are briefly summarized below.
-Tables 14-16c list significant drug interactions with different ARV agents and recommendations on contraindications, dose modifications, and alternative agents.
+In addition, the potential for drug interactions should be assessed when a new ARV is added to an existing ARV combination, as well as when any drug (including over-the-counter agents) is added to a patient's medication regimen.
+Most drug interactions with ARV drugs are mediated through inhibition or induction of hepatic drug metabolism.1 The mechanisms of drug interactions with each ARV drug class are briefly summarized below.
+Tables 17-19b list significant drug interactions, and alternative agents.